 One mechanical issue which requires no expertise is “overthrowing.”
 If you throw your absolute hardest with every pitch, you are much more likely to get injured.

 “Throwing with all arm” is a common road to injury.
-A properly trained pitcher will generate throwing power mostly from hip rotation.
+A properly trained pitcher will generate throwing power mostly from leg-powered hip rotation.
 Getting proper hip rotation requires a strong core and getting several details right in throwing mechanics, including leg lift, bringing the arm back, and proper follow through.

 The rest of this guide is a collection of specific actions that coaches, players, and parents can take that I’ve gathered from many different sources, including discussions with professional baseball coaches.